 The majority of routine day-to-day decisions in private limited companies are made by directors.
 However, significant matters that go beyond the scope of a director’s powers must be addressed by company shareholders.
-These types of shareholders’ decisions require a resolution to be passed at a general meeting or in writing.
+These types of shareholders’ decisions require a company resolution to be passed at a general meeting or in writing.

 To pass a resolution, which may be ‘ordinary’ or ‘special’, shareholders must cast their votes for or against a proposed course of action.
 This can be done at a general meeting or in writing.
 Ordinary resolutions require a simple majority vote (above 50%) to be passed.
 Special resolutions require at least a 75% majority vote to be passed.